GL-Li/vimwiki/R.md

 **Solution**: The reason is that a local RStudio session caches some objects that may affect lintr's outcome.
 For a safe lintr check, always start a new R session (not restart R).

-### HOW: how to view more columns in RStudio viewer?
+### QA: how to view more columns in RStudio viewer?

 The default `View(df1)` displays 50 columns.
 To increase the default, run from R console `> rstudioapi::writeRStudioPreference("data_viewer_max_columns", 500L)` to increase to 500 columns.